 Basil is not just for adding amazing flavor to your favorite dishes.
 This herb has major gardening benefits, like attracting bees, enhancing the flavor of other plants, and perhaps most important, repelling pesky mosquitoes.
 Matteo Grader, a pest control specialist for the London-based pest control company, Panther Pest Control, says gardeners highly recommend planting basil in the garden as a mosquito deterrent, thanks to its strong scent.
 Grader recommends also growing basil to make a natural mosquito repellent that won’t harm your other plants.
 To do this, take about 100 grams of fresh basil leaves, picked right from your garden.
 Pour a half-cup of boiling water onto the leaves, and then a half-cup of vodka.
 Mix thoroughly and add the mixture to a clean spray bottle.
 Spray your natural, basil-based repellent in your outdoor area to keep mosquitoes at bay.
 Find out the 10 reasons you’re getting bitten by mosquitoes.

 Lemon balm contains a compound called citronellal, which has a very similar effect to the highly-repellent citronella.
 The lemony scent of lemon balm is also one that mosquitoes don’t love, which makes it a perfect addition to your mosquito-repelling yard.
 Juan J. Rocha, Vice President of DynaTrap, suggests caution when planting lemon balm in the garden, though, because of its invasive properties.
 It can spread quickly once planted, soon taking over your other plants.
 It’s best to plant this one in pots, keeping them near the areas in your yard where you want to control the mosquito population.
-Lemon balm is also a calming herb used to combat anxiety.